Renovation

 In most cases, this will be the superior color in the room.

-Is the superior color something you’d fancy to have in your home?
+Is the outstanding color something you’d fancy to have in your home?

 If yes, copy the appearance pattern and use it for your inspiration.